 Erectile dysfunction: visiting your doctor

-Having problems with your erection is not a reflection of your manhood: ED is a medical condition and your doctor will treat it as such.
+Having problems with erections is not a reflection of your manhood — erectile dysfunction is a medical condition and your doctor will treat it as such.

 As part of the consultation, your doctor may:

 - ask detailed questions about the nature of your erectile difficulties, including whether you have problems with erections in all situations or just sometimes, whether you have morning erections, whether your level of sexual desire has changed, and how long you have had these problems;